 F is for feeling (as opposed to thinking.)
 Of course, people with both “feeling” and “thinking” in their personality type can do the other.
 ESFJs can really tap into someone else’s emotions.
 They just bring in their senses, rather than intuition, when helping to guide someone to the right decision.
 Similarly, they will ask others for advice to consider all sides of a story.
 This often means ESFJs can feel the weight of the world.

 No wonder an ESFJ is considered “The Consul!”
-They have the perfect blend of traits and talents to make them the person to make an empathetic, but firm judgement call.
+They have the perfect blend of traits and talents to make them the person to make an empathetic, but firm judgment call.
 Go to your ESFJ friends for advice!
 If you are an ESFJ, don’t be afraid of sharing your opinions and perspective with others.

 Functions of ESFJ